 All funds not obligated and expended by the intertribal consortium associated with the withdrawing Tribe’s returned PSFAs shall be returned by the inter-Tribal consortium to the Department for further transfer based on the type of agreement the Tribe enters into with either the Department of Transportation or Interior.

-SUBPART I – TERMINATION
+SUBPART I – COMPACT AND/OR FUNDING AGREEMENT TERMINATION AND PROGRAM REASSUMPTION

-§ 663.650 When can the Secretary terminate a compact or funding agreement?
+§ 663.650 When can the Secretary reassume a compact or funding agreement?

 In accordance with 23 U.S.C.
-207(f)(2)(B), the Secretary may terminate a compact or funding agreement, or portion thereof, subject to the steps in this subpart, when the Secretary makes a specific finding, in writing, to the Tribe that the Secretary has found that there is:
+207(f)(2)(B), the Secretary may reassume a compact or funding agreement, or portion thereof, subject to the steps in this subpart, when the Secretary makes a specific finding, in writing, to the Tribe that the Secretary has found that there is:

 (a) imminent jeopardy to a trust asset, natural resources, or public health and safety that is caused by an act or omission of the Tribe and that arises out of a failure to carry out the compact or funding agreement, as determined by the Secretary; or